 This is a tax on your estate if its value exceeds a certain threshold.
 One opportunity to lower the value of your estate is through land conservation tools.
 Federal and state tax thresholds often change from year to year.

-An estate is the total of all of your asset, including your land.
+An estate is the total of all of your assets, including your land.